Practical guides for cleaning up commercial maintenance records.

 How to Organize Historical Vendor Invoices Before a Sale or Refi

-Sort invoices by building, classify critical systems first, extract service dates and vendors, attach source documents, then generate a gap-aware packet before chasing every low-value receipt.
+Sort invoices by building, classify critical systems first, read service dates and vendors, attach attached files, then generate a report that names missing records before chasing every low-value receipt.

 What a Maintenance Report Should Include for a Commercial Building

-A commercial maintenance report should include property summary, asset readiness, chronological service log, vendor summary, certificates, source document links, open review items, and clear proof boundaries.
+A commercial maintenance report should include property summary, critical assets, chronological service log, vendor summary, certificates, attached invoice links, open review items, and clear claim limits.

 How to Track Fire Suppression Service Records Without a Binder